cascadiajs/2012.cascadiajs.com/proposal/stream-all-things_raynos.md

 Streams are awesome.
 Witness what happens when you use them everywhere for everything.

-We'll walk through what the new 0.9 streams look like and then start applying abstractions until we have a fully working streaming web application, with all the usual features (reactive, real-time, distributed, peer to peer, etc)
+We'll walk through what the new 0.9 streams look like.
+We then look at how functional programming and streams play nicely.
+Once we have functional programming we can just pile on the abstractions until we have a fully working streaming web application, with all the usual features (reactive, real-time, distributed, peer to peer, etc)

 Speaker Bio
 -----------